List of Responding Schools

 Faculty and staff are encouraged to volunteer time on pro bono projects.
 Additionally, interested faculty formed the Public Law Community in 2005 which includes faculty, staff and students with an interest in public law, and is dedicated to offering speakers, panels, etc on public interest topics during the academic year.

 There is no formal faculty pro bono policy, but criteria for evaluating faculty for retention and promotion include service to legal and non-legal communities, including "legal representation for those in need".
-Faculty run and participate in the work of the Center for Law and Social Responsibility; some promote pro bono opportunities related to their own activities.
-For a description of pro bono work performed by Center-affiliated faculty and other faculty at New England School of Law, please see http://www.nesl.edu/clsr/projects/PSP/PSPfaculty.cfm
+Faculty run and participate in the work the three academic centers; some promote pro bono opportunities related to their own activities.
+For a description of pro bono work performed by Center-affiliated faculty and other faculty at New England School of Law, please see https://www.nesl.edu/practical-experiences

 There is no formal faculty pro bono policy.
 Some pro bono group projects are supervised by faculty members and/or law school administrators.